 - dolutegravir and either emtricitabine or lamivudine, and tenofovir alafenamide or tenofovir disoproxil fumarate

-- dolutegravir/lamivudine except for people with a viral load greater than 500,000 copies per milliliter or with chronic hepatitis B infection; also not suitable if ART is started before receiving genetic testing results
+- dolutegravir/lamivudine, except for people with a viral load greater than 500,000 copies per mL or with chronic hepatitis B infection; also not suitable if ART is started before receiving genetic testing results

 When ART isn’t working, several factors should be considered, including:

 Specific patient groups

 - ART is recommended for all adolescents and young adults to lower the chances of severe symptoms, early death, and transmission.